 Credit: Le Nordique Spa Stoneham Zoom

 Wrap up a day of snow‑filled fun or simply enjoy the great outdoors by relaxing at a nordic spa.
-Manoir du Lac-Delage-SPA, Spa Duchesnay, and Spa Aroma at Valcartier Vacation Village all have spa experiences to suit your every need.
+Manoir du Lac-Delage-SPA, Spa Duchesnay, and Spa Aroma at Village Vacances Valcartier all have spa experiences to suit your every need.
 With its spectacular setting at the base of a mountain and inspiring view of the Jacques-Cartier Valley, Nordique Spa Stoneham is also a real treat.